Visa policy of mainland China: Chinese citizens of Hong Kong or Macau Special Administrative Regions (SARs)

-Hong Kong SAR and Macau SAR are constituents of China.
 Under the One Country, Two Systems arrangement, both SARs maintain their own immigration policies, which are vastly different from those of mainland China, and individual border controls, which separate the territories from the mainland.
 The Chinese government, however, does not consider Chinese citizens with resident status of Hong Kong and Macau traveling to China as international travelers, and hence the SAR passports (or ethnic Chinese holding British National (Overseas) passports) cannot be used to enter China, regardless of whether they are arriving from Hong Kong, Macau, Taiwan or from overseas.

-Therefore, in order to enter mainland China, all permanent residents and some non-permanent residents of Hong Kong SAR and Macau SAR with Chinese nationality are required to apply for a Mainland Travel Permit for Hong Kong and Macao Residents (commonly called a "Home Return Permit"), a travel document which also serves as the de facto ID card in mainland China.
+Therefore, in order to enter mainland China, all permanent residents and some non-permanent residents of Hong Kong SAR and Macau SAR with Chinese nationality are required to apply for a Mainland Travel Permit for Hong Kong and Macao Resident (commonly called a "Home Return Permit"), a travel document which also serves as the de facto ID card in mainland China.
 The permit is valid for 5 years for individuals under 18, or 10 years for those over 18.
-All first-time applicants must submit their applications to the China Travel Service (CTS) branch in Hong Kong or Macau while subsequent renewals of the permit can be done in either mainland China or the two SARs.
-It is not possible to apply or renew the permit outside the PRC.
-Holders of the permit may enter mainland China regardless of purpose of entry and may remain in mainland China indefinitely, although their social benefits are restricted unlike Chinese citizens with residency in mainland China.
-Home Return Permit holders also need to obtain an employment authorization from the municipal governments in order to work legally in mainland China.
+All first-time applicants must submit their applications to the China Travel Service (CTS) branch in Hong Kong or Macau, while subsequent renewals of the permit can be done in either mainland China or the two SARs.
+It is not possible to apply or renew the permit outside of the PRC.
+Holders of the permit may enter mainland China regardless of purpose of entry and may remain in mainland China indefinitely, although unlike Chinese citizens with residency in mainland China their social benefits are restricted.
+Home Return Permit holders also need to obtain an employment authorization from municipal governments in order to work legally in mainland China.

 Those who need to travel to mainland China urgently but do not have a valid Home Return Permit may apply for a Chinese Exit and Entry Permit, also only through the CTS, in Hong Kong or Macau or at the ports of Luohu and Huanggang.
-The Exit and Entry Permit is valid for three months and only good for a single trip to mainland China.
-Unlike ROC citizens, there is no permit on arrival service at other ports of entry for SAR passport holders, and those seeking to enter mainland China who arrived at a port of entry without acceptable documentations for entering will be denied entry and removed from mainland China.
+The Exit and Entry Permit is valid for three months and is only good for a single trip to mainland China.
+Unlike ROC citizens, there is no permit on arrival service at other ports of entry for SAR passport holders, and those seeking to enter mainland China who arrived at a port of entry without acceptable documentation for entering will be denied entry and removed from mainland China.